LLNL/Aluminum/README.md

 ### Building

-#### CMake method
 CMake 3.9 or newer is required.
-Due to the Makefile-based build system that is also available, an out-of-source build is required:
+An out-of-source build is required:
 ```
 mkdir build && cd build
 cmake <options> /path/to/aluminum/source